icedq/icedq-docs/docs/existing-cluster-requirements.md

 To check if the package that provides socat is installed, you can run `which socat`.
 If the package is installed, the `which socat` command prints the full path to the socat executable file.
 For example, `usr/bin/socat`.

 If the output of the `which socat` command is `socat not found`, then you must install the package that provides the socat command.
 The name of this package can vary depending on the node's operating system.

-#### Database

-The application is bundled with a postgreSQL database repository for POC purposes.
-For production deployment we recommend using external postgreSQL 10.X and above database server.

 ### RBAC Requirements